ZNielsen/photo_management/README.md

 ```

 ## Usage
-Go into `src/main.rs` and change your source/destination, then `cargo run` to give it a whirl.
+Export iPhone photos using Image Capture.
+Go into `src/main.rs` and change your source/destination,
+then `cargo run` to sort everything.
 `identify` can be extremely slow on some files, especially large videos, so be patient if running
 on a large library.